 Many OECD countries have, or have had, a policy that exempts older unemployed people from the requirement to search for a job.
-An aging population and low participation by older workers in the labor market increasingly place public finances under strain, and spur calls for policy measures that activate labor force participation by older workers.
-Introducing job search requirements for the older unemployed aims to increase their re-employment rates.
-Abolishing the exemption from job search requirements for these workers has been shown to initiate higher outflow rates from unemployment for the older unemployed.
+An aging population and low participation by older workers in the labor market increasingly put public finances under strain, and spur calls for policy measures that activate labor force participation by older workers.
+Introducing job search requirements for older unemployed workers aims to increase their re-employment rates.
+Abolishing the exemption from job search requirements for the older unemployed has been shown to initiate higher outflow rates from unemployment for them.

-There is evidence that introducing job search requirements for older unemployed people in the Netherlands increases their flow outflow rate into jobs.
+Studies show that introducing search requirements for older unemployed people in the Netherlands increases their outflow rate into jobs.

 The financial strain imposed by older workers on the unemployment insurance system is reduced if older workers are re-employed sooner.

-Evidence for Germany shows that older unemployed workers receive higher reservation wages if they are exempted from job search requirements, indicating that there is a reduced incentive to accept jobs.
+Evidence shows that older unemployed workers in Germany receive higher reservation wages if they are exempted from job search requirements, indicating a reduced incentive to accept jobs.

 Monitoring and sanctioning stimulate the unemployed to meet their search requirements.

-Evidence for the Netherlands shows that a side effect of reintroducing job search requirements for the older unemployed is inflow into sickness and disability insurance schemes.
+Evidence for the Netherlands shows a side effect of job search requirements in the form of an increased outflow of older unemployed into sickness and disability insurance schemes.

-Monitoring and screening the search efforts of older workers entails implementation costs.
+Monitoring and screening the search efforts of older workers involves additional implementation costs.

-For older workers with a skill mismatch and long unemployment spells, job search effectiveness can be limited.
+For older workers with a skill mismatch and a long-term unemployment spell, job search effectiveness can be limited.